 When I asked him why he thought it was important that his protagonist was a darker-skinned Asian, he said it was deliberate to make Anne darker-skinned as a way to combat colorism.
 “My mother is very tan-skinned and she was often judged for it growing up—so it was very deliberate to make Anne dark-skinned.”

-Like the other showrunners, Braly has worked in animation for years.
+Like the other showrunners, Braly has worked in animation for years until finding his way to Disney.
 He described how he and many other students went to California Institute for the Arts in the mid-2000s because of how they simply loved to draw.
-He also spoke about how they had a general fear of CGI-animation completely eradicating traditional 2-D animation.
+He also spoke about how they had a general fear of CGI animation completely eradicating traditional 2-D animation.
 Thankfully, the latter continues to flourish in all the showrunners’ shows.
 Braly worked at Dreamworks, gaining interest in storyboarding, and eventually went to work at Disney on the first season of Gravity Falls.
 He loved the transition to tv.
 “It was transformative for me!
 With TV you can make mistakes, make long stories to try lots of things, and experiment and try lots of things.”

 After working on season 1 of Steven Universe, Braly got to see firsthand how a show could “come from nothing.”
 After working on another season of Gravity Falls and on Big City Greens it came time for his own creative endeavor.
 After someone suggested he do it, he pitched his own show.
 “Until someone mentioned it to me, it never occurred to me and never thought I was capable of,” recalled Braly.